dsyer/spring-boot-memory-blog/README.md

 have this same configuration.

 We might have to worry about how big the classpath is, in order to estimate what happens to the memory.
-(Despite some claims in the internet that the JVM memory maps all jars on the classpath, we actually don't find any evidence that the size of the classpath has any effect on the running app).
+Despite some claims in the internet that the JVM memory maps all jars on the classpath, we actually don't find any evidence that the size of the classpath has any effect on the running app.
 For reference, the size of the dependency jars (not including JDK) in the vanilla sample is 18MB:

 ```